AdyRock/com.ady.button_plus/README.md

 ## To Setup the app

-* instruction for seting up and installing apps from a desktop can be found at <https://tools.developer.homey.app/>.

-1. Download the app to a folder on your desktop.
+1. Install the app on your Homey.
-2. run 'npm update' to install the libraries.
-3. Install the app via the CLI.
-4. Open the Button + App settings / Configuration page in Homey.
+2. Open the Button + App settings / Configuration page in Homey.
-5. Make sure the Allow update of Button+ configuration is ticked.
+3. Make sure the Allow update of Button+ configuration is ticked.

 There are two types of configurations, button bar and Display, and each currently has 20 slots.
 The button bar configurations are shown when the first drop list shows button bar Configurations and the Display configurations are shown by changing the drop list to Display Configurations.